aws-ia/terraform-aws-eks-blueprints/examples/ci_cd/gitlab-ci-cd/README.md

-# gitlab CI/CD example
+# Gitlab CI/CD example

-This pattern shows the example to dpeloy the EKS Clusters using gitlab CI/CD
+This pattern shows the example to deploy the Amazon EKS Clusters using Gitlab CI/CD

 ### Step1: Clone this repo